fivetran/dbt_pendo/README.md

 ### Passthrough Columns

-Additionally, this package includes all source columns defined in the macros folder.
-We highly recommend including custom fields in this package as models now only bring in the standard fields for the `EVENT`, `FEATURE_EVENT`, `PAGE_EVENT`, `ACCOUNT_HISTORY`, and `VISITOR_HISTORY` tables.
+This package includes all of the source columns that are defined in the macros folder.
+We recommend including custom fields in this package because the transformation models only bring in the standard fields for the `EVENT`, `FEATURE_EVENT`, `PAGE_EVENT`, `ACCOUNT_HISTORY`, and `VISITOR_HISTORY` tables.

 You can add more columns using our passthrough column variables.
-These variables allow the passthrough fields to be aliased (`alias`) and casted (`transform_sql`) if desired, although it is not required.
-Datatype casting is configured via a SQL snippet within the `transform_sql` key.
+These variables allow the passthrough fields to be aliased (`alias`) and casted (`transform_sql`) if you want, although it is not required.
+You can configure the datatype casting using a SQL snippet within the `transform_sql` key.
 You may add the desired SQL snippet while omitting the `as field_name` part of the casting statement - this will be dealt with by the alias attribute - and your custom passthrough fields will be casted accordingly.

 Use the following format for declaring the respective passthrough variables: